Herrie82/org.webosinternals.saverestore/contrib/Readme.txt

 The scripts included in this directory ( /media/cryptofs/apps/usr/palm/applications/org.webosinternals.saverestore/contrib ) are scripts that have been provided in the PreCentral forums but have not been released within the Save/Restore App itself.
 These are considered more complex scripts that may not be needed for the general population.

-There are currently 3 scripts in this folder:
+There are currently 4 scripts in this folder, plus one executable (sr-acal).

+The 4 scripts are:

 1. com.palm.app.backup - Misc OS Backup Files + AutoReplace
     > This file replaces the existing com.palm.app.backup file in the scripts directory (that currently only saves the AutoReplace Dictionary).
 This expanded script also saves: a variety of system and phone images that a user may customize, the PalmDatabase.db3, cookies.db, Databases.db, systemprefs.db, and all the /dev/tokens/.
 Note that the only the images are included in a restore, not the database files or the tokens